legacysurvey/legacysurvey/pages/pubs.rst

 #.
 Dey et al., `Overview of the DESI Legacy Imaging Surveys`_
 #.
 Zou et al., `Photometric Redshifts and Stellar Masses for Galaxies from the DESI Legacy Imaging Surveys`_
 #.
 Meyer et al., `Quasi-stellar objects acting as potential strong gravitational lenses in the SDSS-III BOSS survey`_
 #.
+Pons et al., `A new bright z = 6.82 quasar discovered with VISTA: VHS J0411-0907`_
+#.
+Li et al., `Discovery of a LyA-emitting Dark Cloud within the z ~ 2.8 SMM J02399-0136 System`_
+#.
 Chen et al., `Characterizing circumgalactic gas around massive ellipticals at z ~ 0.4 - III.
 The galactic environment of a chemically pristine Lyman limit absorber`_
 #.
 Dominguez Sanchez et al., `Transfer learning for galaxy morphology from one survey to another`_
 #.
 Gonzalez et al., `The Massive and Distant Clusters of WISE Survey.
 I. Survey Overview and a Catalog of >2000 Galaxy Clusters at z ~ 1`_
 #.
-Schlafly et al., `The unWISE Catalog: Two Billion Infrared Sources from Five Years of WISE Imaging`_
+Duncan et al., `The LOFAR Two-metre Sky Survey.
+IV.
+First Data Release: Photometric redshifts and rest-frame magnitudes`_
 #.
+Schlafly, Meisner & Green, `The unWISE Catalog: Two Billion Infrared Sources from Five Years of WISE Imaging`_
+#.
+Tenneti et al., `A tiny host galaxy for the first giant black hole: z = 7.5 quasar in BlueTides`_
+#.
+Guo et al., `Evolution of Star-forming Galaxies from z = 0.7 to 1.2 with eBOSS Emission-line Galaxies`_
+#.
 Matsuoka et al., `Discovery of the First Low-luminosity Quasar at z > 7`_
 #.
 Kokubo et al., `A Long-duration Luminous Type IIn Supernova KISS15s: Strong Recombination Lines from the Inhomogeneous Ejecta-CSM Interaction Region and Hot Dust Emission from Newly Formed Dust`_
 #.
 Smith, `A High-luminosity, High-equivalent-width z ~ 3 Ly-alpha Emitter Discovered Serendipitously from the SDSS MaNGA Survey`_
 #.
 Zaritsky et al., `Systematically Measuring Ultra-diffuse Galaxies (SMUDGes).
 I. Survey Description and First Results in the Coma Galaxy Cluster and Environs`_
 #.
 Wold et al., `The Spitzer-HETDEX Exploratory Large Area Survey.
 II.
 The Dark Energy Camera and Spitzer/IRAC Multiwavelength Catalog`_
+#.
+Graham et al., `Delayed Circumstellar Interaction for Type Ia SN 2015cp Revealed by an HST Ultraviolet Imaging Survey`_

 2018 (30 publications)
 ======================